cirosantilli/linux-cheat/file-permissions.md

 ##sgid

-files created under sgid dir get the same group as the parent dir.
+Files created under sgid dir get the same group as the parent dir.

-dirs created under sgid also have sgid set!
+Dirs created under sgid also have sgid set!

     a=
     b=